 Keep focused on the attack surface

-While every organization will have their own definition of what risk means to them, the ability to understand, communicate, and mitigate that risk is critical to being resilient in the face of the global events unfolding.
-In order to understand your risk, you first need to understand your attack surface—where can risk be introduced in the digital platform that makes up how your organization runs?
+While every organisation will have their own definition of what risk means to them, the ability to understand, communicate, and mitigate that risk is critical to being resilient in the face of the global events unfolding.
+In order to understand your risk, you first need to understand your attack surface—where can risk be introduced in the digital platform that makes up how your organisation runs?

 Once you know what your attack surface is, you need the tools to both assess the risk and then mitigate it.
 Given that the attack surface is constantly changing, it really is a lifecycle—an attack surface risk management lifecycle—that needs the right tools in place to help with cyber resilience.